fac-members/fac-slides/src/slides/term-4/gateway.md

 ---

-- What
+- WHAT
-- How
+- HOW
-- With whom
+- WITH WHOM
-- Why
+- WHY

 ---

 Map to the KSBs in an appendix

-We need to submit your mapping document which will give an indication to the assessor on where you feel you've met the KSB
+We need to submit your [mapping document](https://docs.google.com/spreadsheets/d/1A0lBLApi-JzdF5a73e-Eg_iXTsT1XqJWfZbIy4bhV7o/edit?usp=sharing) which will give an indication to the assessor on where you feel you've met the KSB

 ---

-A reminder that the portfolio is not directly assessed, but will form the basis of the assessment
+**Your portfolio is not directly assessed**.

+It is used as the basis for the "professional discussion", which determines 50% of your grade.

 ---